emylz/music_api/README.md

  - id : the id of the data inside the database.
 The id is mainly used to find item to make a difference between the data (ex: 123).

  - tags : this is a list which contains all tags associated to the item.
-We can use the Api to add tags to the item we want (ex: tag_a).
+We can use the Api to add tags to the item of our choice (ex: tag_a).

 This api has been implemented with Python 3 for Linux.

 ## Solution used  <a id="link2">

-The items are store in a MongoDB cloud database.
+The items are stored in a MongoDB cloud database.
 To communicate with this database, I have designed Python scripts and I have used the Flask library.
 This allow me to make PUT, POST or GET request to manage the database.

 I have created four Python scripts :